 I got a natural facial as a gift one time and it was so relaxing and my skin felt great for days.
 My budget doesn’t allow regular facials, so I wanted to find a good at-home option instead.
 This mask has been great for clearing up my stress-induced breakout and getting my skin back to normal.

-- Bentonite Clay: I like to use this Aztec Healing Clay for external uses like facials.
+- Bentonite Clay: I like to use this Essential Living Clay for external uses like facials.
 I’ve written before about the many benefits of healing clays, and bentonite is especially good at firming and detoxing the skin.
 It is also great for detoxing the hair and restoring natural volume and shine.

 - Honey: Another facial ingredient I love, honey is naturally soothing and cleansing.
 I often use honey alone to cleanse my face in the evening (I use the oil cleansing method in the morning) with great results.
 Raw honey is naturally antibacterial and is great for skin healing.
 It also adds a smooth and silky texture to the mask.

 - Herbs and Essential Oils: I put some chamomile flowers and calendula flowers in the blender to make a fine powder and add to the clay before mixing with the honey and water to add some extra skin nourishment.
 I also like to add a couple of drops of lavender essential oil for scent and skin health.
 If I don’t feel like powdering the herbs first, I just make a strong tea with them instead and use the liquid in place of water in the recipe below.

 - 1 teaspoon raw honey